-Manage an Amazon EMR Job - Amazon Step Functions
+Manage an Amazon EMR job - Amazon Step Functions

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Manage an Amazon EMR Job
+Manage an Amazon EMR job

 This sample project demonstrates Amazon EMR and Amazon Step Functions integration.
+The project creates an Amazon EMR cluster, adds multiple steps and runs them, and then terminate the cluster.

 Important